Take-YourTime/3D-Modeling-in-Autodesk-Inventor/README.md

 # 3D-Modeling-in-Autodesk-Inventor
-These documents are assignments and reports from the "Maker Fundamentals" course,
+These documents are assignments and reports from the "Maker Basic" course,
 which aims to teach students how to use Autodesk Inventor for 3D modeling.

 ---